gillibrand/url-clown/README.md

 `Hash (#)` edits the hash, or URL fragment, and works in two ways.
 If there is one entry, and it's only a name, then it is used as-as and is a traditional URL fragment.
 If there are name, value pairs, then the hash section is encoded and treated just like query params.
 This is not a browser standard, but is a common convention for single page apps that encode state information in the hash.

+## How to build

+There is no required build step for development.
+Tell Chrome to `Load unpacked` the root directory and will load it and any changes.

+Use `npm run build` for a final optimized build to `dist`.

 ## FAQ

 1. Why "clown"?